|

 Every train going east carried hundreds of people

+to Connellsville.
 The crowd that

 attended the fire was immense.
 Thousands of